cnosdb/docs/docs/reference/sql.md

 ###  Create Table

-You can use `CREATE TABLE`  to create tables
+You can use `CREATE TABLE`  to create tables.

-CnosDB supports the creation of common tables and external tables
+CnosDB supports the creation of common tables and external tables.

 ###  Create Common Table